Effective 2024 Planning for a 401(k) Plan Sponsor

 Safe Harbor for 401(k) Enrollment Errors

-This safe harbor, which takes effect Dec.
-31, 2023, should provide peace of mind for HR professionals who may have been worried about potential penalties under the current regulations.
+Section 350 is effective to errors after Dec.
+31, 2023, and should provide peace of mind for HR professionals who may have been worried about potential penalties under the current regulations.

 Long Term, Part-Time Eligibility Expands